Oxford University

 LOR

-• Academic references are preferred though the applicant may submit professional references if these are relevant to the course
+• Academic references are preferred, though applicants may submit professional references if these are relevant to the course

-• The references will support intellectual ability, academic achievement, motivation, and the ability to work in a group
+• Applicants references will support intellectual ability, academic achievement, motivation, and the ability to work in a group

 CV

-• CV/résumé is compulsory for this course.
-Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.
+• A Curriculum vitae/resume is compulsory for this course.
+Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience

 MSc in Advanced Computer Science